December 28, 2018

 It is the policy of Aspenti to comply with all aspects of the laws and regulations governing physician self-referral, most noticeably the Stark Law.
 The Stark Law’s self-referral ban states that if a financial relationship exists between a physician (or an immediate family member) and a laboratory (or certain other kinds of healthcare providers), and the relationship does not fit into one of the law’s exceptions, then (a) the physician may not refer Medicare patients to the laboratory and (b) the laboratory may not bill Medicare for services referred by the physician.
 The kinds of relationships between laboratories and physicians that may be affected by these laws include the lease or rental of space or equipment and the purchase of medical or other services by a laboratory from a referring physician.

-Federal Law prohibits offering or paying remuneration-meaning anything of value to induce the referral of tests that are covered by Medicaid, Medicare or other federal health care programs.
+Federal Law, including the Anti-Kickback Statute, prohibits offering or paying remuneration-meaning anything of value to induce the referral of tests that are covered by Medicaid, Medicare or other federal health care programs.
 Any form of kickback, payment or other remuneration that is intended to secure the referral of federal health care program testing business is strictly prohibited and should be reported to the Aspenti Compliance Hotline by calling 781-222-5030.

 To avoid false claim submission, please be sure to:

-- Order only those tests necessary for diagnosis or Each component of a panel must be necessary for the panel to qualify Medicare reimbursement.
+- Order only those tests necessary for diagnosis or treatment.
+Each component of a panel must be necessary for the panel to qualify for Medicare reimbursement.

-- Document this information in the patient’s medical record followed by the ordering physician or practitioner’s
+- Document this information in the patient’s medical record followed by the ordering provider’s signature.

-- Obtain an ABN from the Medicare patient when the tests do not meet the medical necessity criteria.
+- Obtain an ABN from Medicare patients when tests do not meet the medical necessity criteria.

 Aspenti’s currently provides testing described by the following CPT and HCPS G-codes for 2018: